wolfvictorOSI/Edge-Data-Store-Docs/V1/Installation/Install Edge Data Store.md

 Complete the following steps to perform a silent install Edge Data Store on Linux with all default options:

-1. Open a terminal window.
+1. Open a terminal window and change the working directory to the location of the distribution file.

 2. Run the apt-get install command for the distribution file appropriate to your operating system and processor.